vitaly-t/nitrous/README.md

-# Promise
+# Nitrous

-This is a playground for experiments with promises, and not for public consumption.
+This project is an initial Promise/A+ implementation.

-Not yet :)
+Not yet for public consumption :)